runpod/docs/docs/serverless/workers/concurrent-handler.md

     })
 ```

-This handler demonstrates the key components of a concurrent handler:

-1. **Asynchronous handler function**: Processes requests concurrently using `async/await`.
+The `process_request` function uses the `async` keyword, enabling it to use non-blocking I/O operations with `await`.
+This allows the function to pause during I/O operations (simulated with `asyncio.sleep()`) and handle other requests while waiting.

-2. **Concurrency modifier**: Dynamically adjusts the concurrency level based on load.
+The `adjust_concurrency` function dynamically adjusts the concurrency level based on load by:
-3. **Metrics tracking**: Simulates monitoring request patterns for adaptive scaling.
+    - Taking the current concurrency level as input.
+    - Checking the current request rate.
+    - Increasing concurrency when traffic exceeds 50 requests.
+    - Decreasing concurrency when traffic falls below the threshold.
+    - Maintaining concurrency between 1 and 10.
+    - Returning the adjusted concurrency level.

+The `update_request_rate` function simulates monitoring request patterns for adaptive scaling.
+In this example, we use a simple random number generator to simulate changing request patterns.
+In a production environment, you would:
+    - Track actual request counts and response times.
+    - Monitor system resource usage, such as CPU and memory.
+    - Adjust concurrency based on real performance metrics.

 ## Step 3: Create a test input file